IceMans/dsl-n55u-bender/README.md

 _v.1.0.0.0.2 - Alpha

-TODO: Update Openssl, lighthttpd, Openvpn and busybox plus lots more.
+Done: Update Openssl, lighthttpd, Openvpn and busybox.

+TODO: Update core Library's  , Take a look at the web interface ( Possible recode? ), Add a debug like console in the web UI? and look at the security side of things.

 ==============
 Screenshots: